evan-william/personal-project/Github Projects/Learning Projects/Intermediate/Auto Message for Whatsapp/readme.md

 ## 📜 Description

 **WhatsApp Auto Messenger** is a smart automation tool that sends WhatsApp messages at your preferred time.
-Using simple image recognition, it finds your contacts and sends personalized messages — perfect for:
+Using simple image recognition, it finds your contacts and sends personalized messages, perfect for:

 - 🎂 Birthday wishes
 - ⏰ Reminders